 Pickled Beets

 Pickled beets are one of the most colorful additions to a relish tray that you could ask for!
 I like sliced pickled beets on salads.
 I like them as a side for a holiday or special occasion meal.
+On an old fashioned relish plate, along with pickles and olives, they brighten any gathering.
 I can eat store-bought pickled beets, but I MUCH prefer home canned ones.
-These are easy.
+These are easy to make and tasty!

 I got this recipe from my Mom.
-I remember her making them for several years.
+I remember her making pickled beets for several years.
 Turns out it is my sister-in-law Lanette's recipe.
 (The very same Lanette of Lanette's Cinnamon Rolls that I've posted a few years ago!
 YUM!
 You can trust Lanette!)
-It is not spicy, which I love, and couldn't be easier.
-Golf ball or smaller sized beets are nice for these if you want them whole, but I quarter, sixth, or cube if my beets have gotten too big.
+It is not spicy, which I love, and the process is simple.
+You only need to water bath these as they have plenty of vinegar in them.
+Golf ball or smaller sized beets are nice for these if you want them whole, but I quarter, sixth, or cube if my beets have gotten too big, which is the case most years.
 The syrup recipe makes enough for 2-4 pints depending on how tightly you pack the beets.

 Lanette's Pickled Beets